Srekel/tides-of-revival/index.md

  * Procedural generation provides breadth and fidelity
  * Feelings comes first
  * Balance comes last
+ * Rough edges are preferable to perfection
+ * Gameplay loops should be at the back of the mind, not at the front.

 My plan is to expand on these in future posts!